 It’s common practice (and good practice) for the professor and the teaching assistant(s) to meet—perhaps multiple times—before the semester begins.
 For one thing, this is an opportunity to discuss expectations:

-This is also an opportunity to discuss teaching philosophy and strategies more generally, with an eye toward mentoring the TA.
+This is also an opportunity to **discuss teaching philosophy and strategies more generally**, with an eye toward mentoring the TA.
 (See the Mentoring section below.)
-Before the semester the professor should give a sense of her/his educational approach, pedagogical values, and goals for the course, so that the TA can help reinforce these efforts.
+Before the semester the professor should give a sense of their educational approach, pedagogical values, and goals for the course, so that the TA can help reinforce these efforts.
 (And if the professor doesn’t provide this sense spontaneously, the TA should ask questions.)
 You don’t want situations where TAs and professors are pushing in different directions—one toward a collaborative working style and the other toward working alone, for example, or one emphasizing a certain method of problem-solving or paper-writing, etc., that the other dismisses.
 Disagreements between professor and TA can be productive—they can illustrate the range of views that exist in any field—but there’s a difference between complexity, on the one hand, and contradiction, confusion, and/or incoherence on the other.

 A final thought on pre-semester conversations: however thoroughly you think you covered things, it’s enormously helpful if everyone understands that this will be a work-in-progress.
 It’s important to keep meetings going throughout the semester, as well as lines of open communication between TA and professor.